Subscribe To This Site

 Here is a clean, renewable source of energy which can supply substantial amounts of power.
 Wind power generation, world wide, has increased threefold over the last three years and this pattern looks set to continue.

-Now, in 2010, there is 150 gigawatt capacity from wind power sources across the world, with many new developments across Europe, Asia, China and the Americas.
+In 2010, there was as much as 150 gigawatts capacity from wind power sources across the world, with many new developments across Europe, Asia, China and the Americas.
+In 2012, Europe has just passed the 100 gigawatt mark for wind power generation.

 This page looks at the main benefits of wind energy for a power-hungry world.
-Scroll to the bottom of the page for a quick list of the benefits of wind power.
+Scroll to the bottom of the page for a quick list of the benefits and advantages of wind power.

 Wind energy, old energy